 The biggest trick art museum in Asia, Art in Island, opens on Christmas Day in Cubao, Quezon City!
 While there have been a few trick art exhibits that have opened in Manila, Cebu and Boracay in recent years, this is by far the largest not only in the Philippines, but also one of the biggest in the world.
 With a floor area at 4,100 sq m, the Trick Art Museum in Jeju Island, South Korea is currently the largest.
 However, in terms of the total painted area, Art in Island trumps the former, making this newest attraction in Cubao the largest 3D interactive art museum in Asia.
-For a museum of its size, one will need at least two to three hours to enjoy all the themed galleries.
+For a museum its size, one will need at least two to three hours to enjoy all the themed galleries.
 If you’re looking for a place to stay in Metro Manila for your visit, find discounted rooms here.

 Also known as “optical art” or “3D art”, “trick art” are mostly two-dimensional images that give the illusion of the third dimension: depth.
 Art in Island has over 50 trick art murals painted by a team of 18 Korean master painters who were specially flown in for the project.
 Funny caricature sculptures of the artists are displayed at the lobby before you enter the galleries.
 Since shoes are not allowed inside the galleries to preserve the painted areas on the floor, comfortable bedroom slippers are provided to all the visitors.